IDY10220

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low swell, increasing to

-trough.
+and within 360nm east of trough.
 Visibility reducing below 2nm in precipitation.

 Please be aware